0832389/GurmansBookStores/GurmansBookStores/README.txt

 At 3:36 PM created CategoryRepository.cs and ICategoryRepository.cs classes.
 Modified the files.
-Reviewed and cleared the errors in both the files. @4:17 PM.
+Reviewed and cleared the errors in both the files. @4:17 PM. completed the remaining modifications in CategoryRepository.cs.
+Installed the NuGet package for Dapper.
+Implemented the same thing with new class in Repository folder.
+Implemented the ISP_Call interface